ETH Research Data Management Summer School 2025

 In this workshop, we will provide a general overview of openBIS followed by a practical training session.

-At the end of the course, the participants are expected to be able to:
+At the end of the workshop, the participants are expected to be able to:

 - use the openBIS inventory of materials and samples;